gitezri/Secure-WordPress/README.md

 |WordPress  |1,222  |
 |SFTP  |35  |

-### Installing, Configuring and Upgrading WordPress with Security Focus
+### Countermeasure: Controlled Install, Configure and Upgrade WordPress with Security Focus

 You can find complete instructions at this site: [Wordpress.org](https://wordpress.org/support/article/upgrading-wordpress-extended-instructions/)